jurkomehurko/OpenLab-Python/README.md

     3. `Participant` class should have one additional property called `visited_workshops` which is a list of workshops he/she visits.

 4. Place these classes in their respective files.
-Create one file called `main.py` where you
+Create one file called `__init__.py` in the project root where you

     1. Create mocks
     2. Have a `def main()` method and an initializer